-Do You Want God’s Grace and Favor For Your Goals?
+Do You Want A Guide to Setting Christian Goals With God’s Grace and Favor?

-If you want to have God’s grace and favor in your goal setting endeavors this year, please join me!
-Grace Goals 2020 is packed with kindness and wisdom and guidance.
+If you want to have God’s grace and favor while you learn how to set goals this year, please join me!
+Grace Goals is packed with kindness and wisdom and guidance.
 Over 80 pages in fact.
 This includes: